5l1v3r1/chart.d/README.md

 #[Warning, this software is currently under heavy developement and probably wont work like you'd expect (if at all).]

-###__Things To Do:__
-* Actually Finish the README.
-* Finishing the program might not hurt either...
-* Pick up milk.
-* Fire the idiot who named the logger instance packtdLogger.
+###__TODO List:__

+* Add Doxygen or Sphinx style documentation.
-* Implement a redirection functionality in order to better mimic open APs
+* Implement a redirection functionality in order to better mimic public APs.
-* Translate a DNS zone transfer in to a chart.d zonefile
+* Translate a DNS zone transfer in to a chart.d zonefile.
-* Start experimenting and planning with more complete DNS implementation
+* Start experimenting and planning with more complete DNS implementation.
+* Maybe IPv6 record support (AAAA).

 ###__Credits:__

 * Person1: Thanks for that thing.
 * Person2: You made that thing that does some stuff so thanks for that.
 * Animal1: Down with the compsci patriarcy!